 In this chapter we give an introduction about the topic of the master thesis, the motivation, and problems that we address.
-We explain the current state of IPv4 exhaustion and IPv6 adoption and describe how it motivates our work to support ease transition to IPv6 networks.
+We explain the current state of IPv4 exhaustion and IPv6 adoption and describe how it motivates our work to support to ease transition to IPv6 networks.

-1.1 IPv4 exhaustion and IPv6 adoption
+1.1 IPv4 Exhaustion and IPv6 Adoption

 The Internet has almost completely run out of public IPv4 space.
-The 5 Regional Internet Registries (RIRs) report IPv4 exhaustion worldwide [48], [4], [29], [1], [5].
-Figure 1.2 contains summarised data from all RIRs and projects complete IPv4 addresses depletion by 2021.
-The LACNIC project even predicts complete exhaustion for 2020 as shown in figure 1.1.
-On the other hand, IPv6 adoption grows significantly, with at least three countries (India, US, Belgium) surpassing 50% adoption [2], [60], [14].
-Traffic from Google users reaches almost 30% as of 2019-08-08 [22], see figure 1.3.
-We conclude that IPv6 is a technology strongly gaining importance with the IPv4 depletion that is estimated to be worldwide happening in the next years.
-Thus more devices will be using IPv6, while communication to legacy IPv4 devices still needs to be provided.
+The 5 Regional Internet Registries (RIRs) report IPv4 exhaustion worldwide [48], [4], [27], [1], [5].
+Figure 1.1 contains summarised data from all RIRs and projects complete IPv4 addresses depletion by 2021.
+The LAC-NIC project even predicts complete exhaustion for 2020 as shown in figure 1.2.

-Figure 1.1: LACNIC Exhaustion projection, [29]
+Figure 1.1: RIR IPv4 Rundown Projection [25]